cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-kok3shi.md

   - TheHacker894
 ---

-Kok3shi is capable of jailbreaking A7 and A8(X) devices on iOS 9.3 - 9.3.5, as well as 32-bit devices on 9.3.5/9.3.6.
+Kok3shi is capable of jailbreaking A7 to A9(X) devices on 9.3 to 9.3.5, as well as 32-bit devices on 9.3.5/9.3.6

 ::: warning

 32-bit device support on 9.3.5/9.3.6 is experimental.
-We recommend using <router-link to="/installing-phoenix">Phoenix</router-link> instead
+We recommend using <router-link to="/installing-phoenix">Phoenix</router-link> instead.

+As well, A9(X) support is also untested, we recommend backing up your data before proceeding.

 :::